search

 Do I record myself playing and then send in recordings?

-Yes, for the music development portion of the program you will record your lessons and send them to your mentor.
-Your mentor will then evaluate your lesson and let you know if you are grasping the techniques and patterns.
-You can send cassettes, DVDs or best yet, online recordings.
-These recordings are 3 to 4 minutes in length and contain one of the songs within the lesson and then segue into an improvisation that is in the same key, mode and tempo.
-You will employ at least two of the left hand patterns from the lesson, alternating bringing interesting accompaniment to your music.
-You will perform these as if you are playing for someone who is ‘transitioning’.
+Your mentor will listen to your work to see if you use the techniques and patterns taught in the lessons.
+Recordings are 3 to 4 minutes in length and contain a lesson tune from which you begin to play, and after, segue into an improvisation in the same key, mode and tempo.
+You will use at least two of the left hand patterns from the lesson, and more if you are comfortable.
+You will play these pieces as if you are at the bedside of a patient.

 How much of the course is written essays and book-learning,